ge-high-assurance/VERDICT/tools/verdict/README.md

    set of pom.xml files listed under Projects.
 Press the Finish button.

-4. Once your Eclipse IDE finishes importing the OSATE plugin sources, these projects will have thousands of build errors in your workspace.
+4. Once your Eclipse IDE finishes importing our VERDICT plugin sources, these projects will have thousands of build errors in your workspace.
 This is normal since your Eclipse IDE will be missing some necessary OSATE and other Eclipse APIs so your Eclipse IDE doesn't know where to find these APIs yet.